❋

 -

-No. Your attachment style is not fixed.
+Your attachment style is not permanent and it can change.
 While it often develops in early childhood, research shows that attachment patterns can change through self-awareness, supportive relationships, and therapy.
 Attachment therapy helps you move toward greater emotional security, confidence, and stability in relationships.

 -